 We often imagine that it is about being the best in your field.
 However, that is not the point.
 The concept of "best" will be different depending on each consumer's perception and needs.
 For example, an SME will have to focus instead on how to differentiate oneself from one's peers by dint of a unique position and a different offer beneficial compared to the competition.

 Let's take the example of Lait 2 Vaches, the brand of the organic subsidiary of the Groupe Danone.
-Both cows are dairy products like there are others on the market.
+The 2 Cows are dairy products like there are others on the market.
 Recently they launched a new product: the Skyr bio.
 A unique and perfectly identifiable product that meets specific characteristics expected in the market.

 « It's better to choose a feature that allows you to be totally different and matters to people. [...]
 For this to work, it is absolutely necessary that your positioning be recognized as useful and interesting for 80 % of your target.
 "Frédéric Canevet, conference at SME 2019 Exhibition.